HOW MUCH IS TUITION?

 HOW OFTEN WILL I CO-OP IN THE CLASSROOM?

-Yellowbirds about once every month, Bluebirds once every 12 school days, and Redbirds once every 14 school days.
+Yellowbirds about twice every month, Bluebirds and Redbirds about once per month.

 I AM A FULL-TIME WORKING PARENT.
 HOW CAN I MAKE IT WORK?

 Overlee strives to accommodate the schedules of each family’s varying needs.
-Parents receive the co-op schedule for the entire semester a few weeks before each semester starts; this allows parents to make plans with work well in advance of co-oping days.
 When last minute meetings or other work commitments come up, the Overlee families readily support one another and step in to switch co-op days.
-Overlee’s tight knit family community makes it possible for all parents to participate and watch their children grow.
+Overlee’s tight-knit family community makes it possible for all parents to participate and watch their children grow.

 WHAT ARE MY RESPONSIBILITIES AS A CO-OP PARENT?

 The membership of Overlee Preschool consists of the parents and/or guardians of our students.
 At Overlee, the words “parent-run cooperative preschool” means that members do most of the hands-on work of shaping and running our children’s school.
 Families have one vote for each child enrolled in the school and use their votes to elect the school’s Board of Directors, to pass the school’s budget, and to decide on any other issue that might come up for a vote before the membership.
-Responsibilities included in your commitment as an Overlee parent are all of the following: Co-oping in Classrooms, School Improvement Projects (SIPs) and Housekeeping (HKP), Administration/Jobs, Fundraising Participation, and Meetings and Conferences.
+Responsibilities included in your commitment as an Overlee parent are the following: Co-oping in Classrooms, School Improvement Projects (SIPs), Administration/Jobs, Fundraising Participation, and Meetings and Conferences.

 Please see the Parental Involvement page for more details.